Sip Communications Limited Small Business Code of Practice on Complaint Handling and Dispute Resolution

 2. Who we are?

-SIP Communications Limited and SIP Communications Corporation, both are part of the SIP Communications Group Limited.
+SIP Communications Limited is part of the SIP Communications Group Limited.

 Some important details about us:

 - Our HQ is located at Lowry Mill, Lees Street, Swinton, Manchester, England, M27 6DB.

 - Our regulator is: Ofcom (UK) and FCC (USA)